raiguard/BetterAlertArrows/README.md

 # Better Alert Arrows

-Improves the Factorio alert arrow graphics, and adds limited customization for them.
+Changes the Factorio alert arrow graphics to look like the pin arrows, and adds customizable tint and scale.

 ![](screenshots/preview.png)